 19 Facts about National Day

 Switzerland didn't have an official national anthem until 1981.
 On 1 April 1981, the Swiss Psalm, was officially adopted after a 20 year trial

-The shape of the Swiss flag is square rather than the usual rectangular shape used by most countries.
+Switzerland is one of the only places in the world to have a square flag.
+The Vatican City has the other one.
 One of the few times that a rectangular Swiss flag is allowed to be used is at the Olympic Games.

 Switzerland has the highest percentage of people over the age of 100 in Europe and have the second longest life expectancy in the world after Japan.

 The Swiss eat the most chocolate in the world - on average, 11.3kg per person per year

 The official name of Switzerland is 'Confoederatio Helvetica', which means 'Swiss Confederation' in Latin.
 Nowadays the Latin name is only used on official documents but it is the reason why Switzerland's abbreviation is CH.
 Helvetica is named after the Helvetii, who were a prominent tribe in the region during Roman times.

 Switzerland has been an independent country since the year 1499, when it became independent within the Holy Roman Empire.
 The French, under Napoleon Bonaparte, are the only nation to ever conquered Switzerland.
 They occupied Switzerland from 1798 - 1815.